Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Book a Segway tour of Villa Borghese

-6. Escape to Florence and marvel at its fireworks show
+6. Escape to Florence for its fireworks show

 Pyrotechnics in Florence| ©Kevin Stephenson